SwayZGl1tZyyy/n-days/deltachat-desktop/proof-of-concept.md

 ### Manual

-Clone the repository and then execute the automated bash script, creating the necessary files and
+Clone the repository and then execute the bash script, the bash script autoexploits the TCC Bypass, creating a selfie without triggering a new TCC prompt.
 ```sh
 bash deltachat_camera_bypass.sh
 # or